Introduction

 Python interface and machine learning for vessel behavior modeling: AISdb includes a Python interface with a RUST background that paves the way for incorporating machine learning and deep learning techniques into vessel behavior modeling in an optimized way.
 This aspect of AISdb enhances the reproducibility and scalability of research, be it for academic exploration or practical industry applications.

-The AISViz team, under the umbrella of the MERIDIAN project, is based in the Maritime Risk and Safety (MARS) research group at Dalhousie University.
+The AISViz team is based on the Modeling and Analytics on Predictive Systems (MAPS) lab in collaboration with the Maritime Risk and Safety (MARS) research group at Dalhousie University.
 Funded by the Department of Fisheries and Oceans Canada (DFO), our mission revolves around democratizing AIS data use, making it accessible and understandable across multiple sectors, from government and academia to NGOs and the broader public.
-Besides, AISViz aims to introduce advanced machine learning applications into AIS data handling of AISdb.
-This innovation seeks to streamline user interactions with AIS data, enhancing the user experience by simplifying data access and manipulation.
+Besides, AISViz aims to introduce machine learning applications into AIS data handling of AISdb.
+This seeks to streamline user interactions with AIS data, enhancing the user experience by simplifying data access.

 Our commitment goes beyond just providing tools.
 Through AISViz, we're opening doors to innovative research and policy development, targeting environmental conservation, maritime traffic management, and much more.
 Whether you're a professional in the field, an educator, or a maritime enthusiast, AISViz and its components, including AISdb, offer the knowledge and technology to deepen your understanding and significantly impact marine vessel tracking and the well-being of our oceans.